0xKheops/webmail4dev/README.md

 This nodejs application is composed of a SMTP server and a web server that shows all emails received by the smtp server.

-It is meant to be used as an easy to use mail server for testing applications that send emails, such as SharePoint.
+It is meant to be used as an easy to use "test mail server" for testing applications that send emails, such as SharePoint.
+Using such a mail server ensures that no emails is sent to a real mailbox, while making it easy for test users to read those emails.

 ![screenshot.png](screenshot.png)

-As a SharePoint developper (noone's perfect), when testing a workflow or other developments in a user acceptance environment, I often need to provide an easy way for key users to test emails sent by the platform.
-Using papercut or smtp4dev is ok for developers, but asking end users to login remotely to a server to launch a windows app isn't a perfect solution. webmail4dev is meant to address this scenario, as it's web based and requires no authentication.
+As a SharePoint developper (noone's perfect), when testing a workflow or other developments in a user acceptance environment, I often need to provide an easy way for key users to test emails sent by the platform while ensuring that this platform isn't sending emails to real mailboxs.
+Using papercut or smtp4dev is great for developers, but asking end users to login remotely to a server and launch a windows app for reading those mails isn't a perfect solution. webmail4dev is meant to address this scenario, as it's web based and requires no authentication.

-I also see this project as an opportunity to train myself on nodejs, react/redux, sockets, github, etc. So all improvement suggestions are welcome :)
+I also see this project as an opportunity to train myself on nodejs, react/redux, sockets, git/github, etc. that I don't use at work.
+So all improvement suggestions are welcome :)

 ## Install